thundergnat/Base-Any/README.md

     sub from-base-array( [ @whole, @fraction, $base ] )

-They do very nearly the same thing except they return the 'whole' Array, the 'fraction' Array and the base as a list of three positionals rather than a hash of named values.
-They work pretty much identically though.
+They do very nearly the same thing except `to-base-array()` returns the 'whole' Array, the 'fraction' Array and the base as a list of three positionals rather than a hash of named values, and `from-base-array()` takes an array of those three positionals.
+They work pretty much identically internally though.
+(And in fact, use the exact same code path.)

 Note that both the `to-base-hash()` and `to-base-array()` include the base as part of the encoded number so it is already include when round-tripping.

 Be aware.
-There are some twenty-one thousand and some odd tests done during install to exercise the module.
+There are about twenty-two thousand tests done during install to exercise the module.
 Testing takes a while.
 Theoretically, the tests are highly parallelizable but the present ecosystem tooling doesn't seem to like it.

 AUTHOR
 ======